 - Trembling or shaking

 - Frequent collapsing

 - Dragging one or more legs while walking

-Some vets may suggest surgery.
-If your dog can’t walk around or move without pain, or if he has lost deep pain sensation, the connection from the brain to the body could be severely compromised.
-Unfortunately, in these extreme cases, surgery may be the only way to reconnect the two.
+In other cases, vets may suggest surgery.
+If your dog can’t walk around or move without pain, the connection from the brain to the body could be severely compromised.
+This is also the case if he has lost deep pain sensation.
+Unfortunately, in these extreme cases, surgery may be the only way to reconnect the brain and body.